 Thus, in 1935, the DeKalb Park District was born, with the first significant improvement project opened that summer being the new community swimming pool in Hopkins Park, and many other improvements to follow.

 The First 50 Years of the Park District As the DeKalb community grew, so did the DeKalb Park District.
 By 1960, the district had eight parks and by 1970 twelve.
 At first, the main services provided focused on swimming and use of the burgeoning park system.
 But as lifestyles changed, so did the district.

 In 1970, the park district hired its first full time executive director.
-And by 1980 the district had rebuilt the swimming pool, acquired Haish Gymnasium and a lovely nine hole golf course (Buena Vista), which was donated by the DeKalb Ag Foundation.
-In 1985, the park district purchased a second nine hole golf course (River Heights), which was developed into an 18 hole course over the next 10 years.
+And by 1980 the district had rebuilt the swimming pool, acquired Haish Gymnasium and a lovely nine hole golf course (Buena Vista Golf Course), which was donated by the DeKalb Ag Foundation.
+In 1985, the Park District purchased a second nine hole golf course from Jim Peterson (River Heights Golf Course), which was developed into an 18 hole course over the next 10 years.

 By 1990, DeKalb was experiencing growth.
 New housing stock was created with subdivision development and with cooperation from the City of DeKalb in the planning process, new neighborhood parks were donated to the park district by developers.
 By 1992, 24 parks existed within the district and by 1998, 40 parks totaling over 700 acres.

 Many of these new parks had been acquired as conservation areas in order to preserve floodplain lands and wildlife habitat.
 Other parks were active recreation facilities designed to serve all types of recreational needs.
 Combining this system of parks with the Kishwaukee Kiwanis pathway system totaling 8 miles in length, connecting DeKalb with Sycamore and the Great Western Trail to the east, the DeKalb Park District at the turn of the century had come a long way in its first 65 years.